Daniel Heiner House

 The Daniel Heiner House, at 543 N. 700 East in Morgan, Utah, was listed on the National Register of Historic Places in 1978.

 It is a five-bay two-story I-form central hall plan house with a two-story porch, with porch columns matching the five bays on each floor.

-It was the home of pioneer Daniel Heimer, a Mormon who married his brother's widow and also married another woman, together in a double ceremony in 1873.
+It was the home of pioneer Daniel Heiner, a member of the Church of Jesus Christ of Latter-day Saints who married his brother's widow and also married another woman, together in a double ceremony in 1873.
 He was mayor of Morgan for two years and was president of the First National Bank of Morgan for 16 years.